 I am totally a dog person.
 Every time I see a dog I want to cuddle it.
 When I was a teenager, together with my friends we opened an Animals Rescue Club, where we were helping homeless cats and dogs.
 The local vet knew us well after we were bringing different animals to him every couple of weeks for checks and vaccinations.
 That’s where our pocket money was going into.
 Yes, animal welfare has always been important to me.

 Animals and tourist activities

-On our recent road trip in Norway in winter, me and my boyfriend tried traditional Scandinavian dog sledding in Norway.
+On our recent road trip in Norway in winter, I and my boyfriend tried traditional Scandinavian dog sledding in Norway.
 And I want to tell you more about it – so you can choose wisely for yourself and for the happiness of those dogs in the future.

 What is dog sledding?

 Dog sledding is a practice involving a few dogs pulling together a sled to travel through the ice or snow.
-This way of transport was used for over a thousand years and has contributed to the human culture since well before 1000 B.C.
-Initially, operated for transport and carrying goods, dog sleds were later used by the explorers in the Arctic and Antarctic expeditions.
+This way of transport was used for over a thousand years and has contributed to human culture since well before 1000 B.C.
+Initially, operated for transport and carrying goods, dog sleds were later used by explorers in the Arctic and Antarctic expeditions.
 Now, it’s one of the popular outdoor activities offered to tourists visiting the Scandinavian countries.

 To be totally honest with you, initially, I wasn’t sure how to feel about it.
-I was concerned about the well being of the animals and wondering if dog sledding is cruel.
-Even though the concept sounds similar to horse drawn sleigh rides, that I’ve tried before, I felt unsure about the dogs.
+I was concerned about the well-being of the animals and wondered if dog sledding is cruel.
+Even though the concept sounds similar to horse-drawn sleigh rides, which I’ve tried before, I felt unsure about the dogs.
 It was simply because I wasn’t knowledgeable about the subject.

 So I did my research.
-I found information from organization Mush with P.R.I.D.E. very helpful.
+I found information from the organization Mush with P.R.I.D.E. very helpful.
 The abbreviation stands for “Providing Responsible Information on a Dog’s Environment“.
 They describe themselves as an organization that “supports the responsible care and humane treatment of all dogs and is dedicated to enhancing the care and treatment of sled dogs in their traditional and modern uses.”